List of awards and nominations received by Vanessa Redgrave

 Dame Vanessa Redgrave is an English actress known for her roles on stage and screen.
-She has won several accolades including an Academy Award, a BAFTA Award, two Primetime Emmy Awards, two Golden Globe Awards, a Screen Actors Guild Award, a Laurence Olivier Award, and a Tony Award as well as a nomination for a Grammy Award.
+She has won several accolades including an Academy Award, a BAFTA Award, two Primetime Emmy Awards, two Golden Globe Awards, an Actor Award, a Laurence Olivier Award, and a Tony Award as well as a nomination for a Grammy Award.
 Redgrave is one of the few actresses to have won the Triple Crown of Acting having won a competitive Oscar, Emmy, and Tony Award.
 She has been honored with the BFI Fellowship in 1988, the BAFTA Fellowship in 2010 and the Honorary Golden Lion in 2018.
 In 2022 she made a Dame Commander of the Order of the British Empire by Queen Elizabeth II.
 (Note: She was previously offered the title in 1999 but declined it before accepting in 2022.)

 On film, Regrave earned early acclaim and rose to prominence for playing an upper class wife in the British comedy Morgan – A Suitable Case for Treatment (1966) for which she received the Cannes Film Festival Award for Best Actress as well as nominations for the Academy Award, BAFTA Award, Golden Globe Award for Best Actress.
 She played Guinevere in the musical fantasy romance Camelot (1967) earning a nomination a Golden Globe Award.
 She portrayed Isadora Duncan in the biographical drama Isadora (1968) for which she won her second Cannes Film Festival Award for Best Actress as well as nominations for the Academy Award and a Golden Globe Award.
 She played the title role in the historical drama Mary, Queen of Scots (1971) earning nominations for the Academy Award and Golden Globe Award for Best Actress.